 Practical Insights of Permanent Audit File:

-1) Ensure to have only one audit staff/personnel accountable for maintaining the Permanent Audit Files.
+1) Ensure that only one audit staff/personnel is accountable for maintaining the Permanent Audit Files.

-2) Ensure the Perm files are accessible by all the team members.
-The best way is to have them on some cloud platform to make it accessible in real-time for all members.
+2) Ensure the Perm files are accessible to all team members.
+The best way is to have them on a cloud platform that makes them accessible in real time.

-3) We can number Perm Files like PF 1, PF 2, etc. If there are any slight changes in a Perm file (let’s say there’s an extension of the debt contract period), then we can number such amendments/changes as PF 1A.
+3) We can number Perm Files like PF 1, 2, etc. If a perm file has slight changes (let’s say the debt contract period is extended), we can number such amendments/changes as PF 1A.

 Perm Files are referred to within the current year’s audit files.
-Let’s say, Debt Contracts are referred to within the debit account balance testing workpaper.
+Let’s say, Borrowing Contracts are referred to within the debt account balance testing work paper.

 How about an example?

-Prepare an index file to list down the Perm files.
-This Index would be easy to track down the agreements/contracts.
+Prepare an index file to list the Perm files.
+This Index would make it easy to track down the agreements/contracts.

-5) Prepare a summary of the Perm files to include the important terms and conditions.
-If there are recurring types of contracts, we can probably build some templates for each type of contract.
+5) Prepare a summary of the Perm files that includes the important terms and conditions.
+If there are recurring types of contracts, we can probably build templates for each type of contract.

 Conclusion:

-Permanent audit files are the files have significance for periods beyond audit period.
+Permanent audit files are the files that have significance for periods beyond the audit period.
 Such files are to be retained for reference.
-Leverage the above practical insights to properly save those perm file for later use.
-Let us know your thoughts on this through your comments!
+Leverage the above practical insights to save those perm files for later use properly.